IslamAlii/My-OSSU-Computer-Science-Learning-Path/Intro CS/01 - Python for Everybody/03 - Variables, expressions and statements/chapter2_summary.md

 ## Debugging

 Debugging is a critical skill for every programmer.
 We tackled debugging techniques and solved exercises to help identify and rectify errors in Python programs.

+## Glossary

+Here is a glossary of terms related to the concepts covered in this chapter:

+- **Assignment**: A statement that assigns a value to a variable.

+- **Concatenate**: To join two operands end to end.

+- **Comment**: Information in a program that is meant for other programmers (or anyone reading the source code) and has no effect on the execution of the program.

+- **Evaluate**: To simplify an expression by performing the operations in order to yield a single value.

+- **Expression**: A combination of variables, operators, and values that represents a single result value.

+- **Floating Point**: A type that represents numbers with fractional parts.

+- **Integer**: A type that represents whole numbers.

+- **Keyword**: A reserved word that is used by the compiler to parse a program; you cannot use keywords like if, def, and while as variable names.

+- **Mnemonic**: A memory aid.
+We often give variables mnemonic names to help us remember what is stored in the variable.

+- **Modulus Operator**: An operator, denoted with a percent sign (%), that works on integers and yields the remainder when one number is divided by another.

+- **Operand**: One of the values on which an operator operates.

+- **Operator**: A special symbol that represents a simple computation like addition, multiplication, or string concatenation.

+- **Rules of Precedence**: The set of rules governing the order in which expressions involving multiple operators and operands are evaluated.

+- **Statement**: A section of code that represents a command or action.
+So far, the statements we have seen are assignments and print expression statements.

+- **String**: A type that represents sequences of characters.

+- **Type**: A category of values.
+The types we have seen so far are integers (type int), floating-point numbers (type float), and strings (type str).

+- **Value**: One of the basic units of data, like a number or string, that a program manipulates.

+- **Variable**: A name that refers to a value.

 ## Excercises